Crusher: Multi-cylinder hydraulic cone crusher

 Multi-cylinder hydraulic cone crusher is mainly composed of main frame, eccentric shaft, crushing cone, mantle, bowl liner, adjusting device, dust ring, transmission device, bowl-shaped bearing, adjusting sleeve, hydraulic control system, hydraulic safety system, etc. The electric motor of the cone crusher drives the eccentric shaft to make periodic swing movement under the shaft axis, and consequently surface of mantle approaches and leaves the surface of bowl liner now and then, so that the material is crushed due to squeezing and grinding inside the crushing chamber.
 The safety cylinder of the machine can ensure safety as well as lift supporting sleeve and static cone by a hydraulic system and automatically remove the blocks in the crushing chamber when the machine is suddenly stuffy.
 Thus the maintenance rate is greatly reduced and production efficiency is greatly improved as it can remove blocks without disassembling the machine.

 Impact crusher

 Impact crushers involve the use of impact rather than pressure to crush material.
 The material is contained within a cage, with openings on the bottom, end, or side of the desired size to allow pulverized material to escape.
 There are two types of impact crushers: horizontal shaft impactor and vertical shaft impactor.

 Horizontal shaft impactor (HSI) / hammermill

 The HSI crushers break rock by impacting the rock with hammers that are fixed upon the outer edge of a spinning rotor.
 HSI machines are sold in stationary, trailer mounted and crawler mounted configurations.
 HSI's are used in recycling, hard rock and soft materials.
 In earlier years the practical use of HSI crushers is limited to soft materials and non abrasive materials, such as limestone, phosphate, gypsum, weathered shales, however improvements in metallurgy have changed the application of these machines.

-Mobile crusher

-Mobile crushers are versatile and efficient machines designed for on-site crushing in mining and construction, offering flexibility and mobility to process materials directly at the job site.
-Mobile crushers are available in various types and configurations:

-Mobile Jaw Crushers: These crushers feature a stationary jaw and a movable jaw, enabling primary crushing of materials with varying hardness and abrasiveness.

-Mobile Impact Crushers: Impact crushers utilize the principle of rapid impact to crush materials, making them suitable for secondary and tertiary crushing of various rocks and minerals.

-Mobile Cone Crushers: Cone crushers employ a cone-shaped crushing chamber, ideal for producing finely crushed aggregates and sands for construction and mining applications.

-Mobile Vertical Shaft Impact (VSI) Crushers: VSI crushers utilize a high-speed rotor with wear-resistant tips to crush materials, offering superior shaping capabilities for producing high-quality aggregates with excellent particle shape.

-Mobile Jaw and Cone Combination Crushers: These crushers combine the features of jaw and cone crushers, offering versatility and efficiency for processing diverse materials in various applications.